-A study trip offered by Freiburg-Schwarzwald Student Services
+A study trip of the Studierendenwerk Freiburg-Schwarzwald

 - China “today” and China “tomorrow” from economic, political, social and cultural perspectives

-- intercultural communication: Germany – China
+- Intercultural communication: Germany – China

-- the Chinese language and calligraphy
+- The Chinese language and calligraphy

-- the importance of the Chinese food culture
+- The importance of the Chinese food culture